 - One Newman Exploration Travel Grant will be given to a full-time and benefits-eligible staff member who is in good standing as an employee of Washington University on the Danforth, North, or West Campus.

-Prize amount is up to $10,000 per award.
+The prize amount is up to $10,000 per award.
 Travel must be completed by the end of the calendar year that the award was granted.